Introduction

 • Will each fit neatly into a portrait orientation, or should the page be rotated 90 degrees into landscape view?

-• Even in landscape view, is the table too wide to be shown properly, and must be split into smaller tables?
+• Even in landscape view, is the table too wide to be shown properly, and must be split into smaller tables by column?

 This section contains the steps to answer these questions.

-NOTE: This workflow is reflected in the create_tables_doc.R file and its associated functions (such as render_lg_table(), which has its own synonymous R file, and ID_tbl_width_class() and export_split_tbls(), which are found in the utils.R file).
+NOTE: This workflow is reflected in the create_tables_doc.R file and its associated functions (such as render_lg_table(), ID_tbl_length_class(), ID_tbl_width_class(), and export_split_tbls()).

 Run this code:

-my_plot_name <- "example_tab_table.rda" # replace this with the filename of your table rda
+my_plot_name <- "example_table.rda" # replace this with the filename of your table rda

-rda_dir <- getwd() # replace this with the location of your rda_files folder
+tables_dir <- getwd() # replace this with the location of your tables folder

 portrait_pg_width = 5 # 5 inches = the threshold for maximum table width before it needs to be resized, rotated, and/or split